Before Attempting to Claim a Pass and Register for Access

-If you are currently a digital subscriber, you must ask to cancel your subscription before you can claim a pass and activate access through the USC pass.
+If you are currently a digital subscriber, you must ask to cancel your subscription before you can claim a pass.
 However, you can keep any premium subscriptions such as Games/Crossword while only canceling your Digital Access subscription.

 If you choose to cancel:

 Access to NYTimes.com through USC does not include e-reader editions, Times Premier content (such as Games) or digital versions of The New York Times Crossword.

 Pass holders are limited to five complimentary articles published between 1923-1980 per day from NYTimes.com, but USC has a subscription to New York Times Historical which provides unlimited access to the full archive back to 1851.